-1) Lookup Table Entries: Table I shows the entries of the lookup table that encodes the compensation scheme, and the delay, active, and leakage power numbers for the adaptive and the hybrid approaches.
-The circuit is compensated at different times, as shown in the first column of Table I, up to its $t{\rm life}$ of 10^8 s.
-The time-entries in the lookup table are chosen such that the increase in delay over any successive time-interval is uniform, and that the circuit is uniformly compensated for degradation, over its entire lifetime.
+1) Look-up Table Entries: Table I shows the entries of the look-up table that encodes the compensation scheme, and the delay, active, and leakage power numbers for the adaptive and the hybrid approaches.
+The circuit is compensated at different times, as shown in the first column of Table I, up to its t{life} of 10^8 s.
+The time-entries in the look-up table are chosen such that the increase in delay over any successive time-interval is uniform, and that the circuit is uniformly compensated for degradation, over its entire lifetime.
 A large starting value of $t = 10^4$ s, is chosen for the adaptive approaches, since the BTI model for estimating the delay degradation of the circuit in Algorithm 1 is asymptotically accurate.
 Further discussion on the optimality of the selection of the number of time-stamps (n) to compensate the circuit, and its impact on the temporal delay-power curves is deferred to Section VI-C.

 The remaining columns of Table I show the details of the compensation scheme.
-Columns 2-7 correspond to the adaptive approach, and show, for each compensation time, the $(v{\rm bn}, v{\rm bp}, V{\rm dd})$ tuples computed by Algorithm 1, the final delay after applying ABB/ASV, and the active and leakage power values.
-Columns 8-12 show the results for the hybrid approach and display, respectively, the optimal $(v{\rm bn}, v{\rm bp})$ pair, and the delay, active power, and leakage power at each compensation time.
-The first four columns of the table, (boldfaced, with a gray background), denote the actual entries that would be encoded into the lookup table for the adaptive approach, while the first, eighth, and the ninth columns denote the entries of the lookup table for the delay is denote the delay "denotes the delay of the circuit $D(t_i)$, at the given compensation time t_i , immediately after applying ABB/ASV values from the table.
+Columns 2-7 correspond to the adaptive approach, and show, for each compensation time, the (v{bn}, v{bn}, V{dd}) tuples computed by Algorithm 1, the final delay after applying ABB/ASV, and the active and leakage power values.
+Columns 8-12 show the results for the hybrid approach and display, respectively, the optimal (v{bn}, v{bp}) pair, and the delay, active power, and leakage power at each compensation time.
+The first four columns of the table, (bold-faced, with a gray background), denote the actual entries that would be encoded into the look-up table for the adaptive approach, while the first, eighth, and the ninth columns denote the entries of the look-up table for the hybrid approach.
+The column, "Delay," denotes the delay of the circuit $D(t_i)$, at the given compensation time t_i , immediately after applying ABB/ASV values from the table.

 The results indicate that the target delay is met at all time points, up to $t{\text{life}} = 10^8$ s, using both the approaches.
 The amount of compensation increases with time, as the circuit degrades due to BTI.
 With the adaptive approach, which optimizes the power under fixed delay constraints, a combination of ABB and ASV is used to counter the effects of aging, on the original design, whose delay and power values are shown in the row labeled "Nominal."
 The active and leakage power values vary as a function of time, depending on the optimal solution chosen at each time point.
-As explained in Fig. 4, the circuit is compensated for aging right from the first time period $[0, t_1]$, by applying ABB/ASV at time t = 0.
-Hence, the delay of the circuit at t = 0 in the lookup Table I less than D{spec} .
+As explained in Fig. 3, the circuit is compensated for aging right from the first time period $[0,t_1]$, by applying ABB/ASV at time t = 0.
+Hence, the delay of the circuit at t = 0 in the look-up table is less than D{spec} .
 The leakage power decreases temporally due to increase in V{th} caused by BTI, but increases with ABB/ASV, and in our scheme, it is seen to exceed the nominal leakage.
-While the limits for FBB are not violated in the ABB numbers in Table I, since junction leakage rises exponentially with the FBB voltage, as seen from Fig. 3(c), there is still a large leakage power overhead.
+For the hybrid approach, which uses a combination of ABB and synthesis, the circuit at t = 0 achieves its delay reduction purely through synthesis.
+It can be seen that the area overhead of synthesis in this case is low: as compared to the nominal case, the active power increases by 0.3% and the leakage power by 1.8%.
+The results indicate that the power numbers using the hybrid approach are significantly lower than that using the adaptive approach.